goofy2k/MIDI-sequencer/README.md

 0x400d5d35: AdvancedSequencer::AdvancedSequencer(MIDISequencerGUINotifier*) at c:\users\fred\esp_projects\midi-sequencer\fckx_sequencer_v11_new_no_rtmidi\build/../components/NiCMidi/src/advancedsequencer.cpp:114

 sequencer.cpp:361  :
     if (!MIDIManager::IsValidOutPortNumber(0))
         throw RtMidiError("MIDISequencer needs almost a MIDI out port in the system\n", RtMidiError::INVALID_DEVICE);
 It is time to bypass RTMidiError and use the NimBLE interface...

 The dirty option:  call Nimble if such a throw is on hand Better,  replace calls to RtMidi by call to your own RtBLEMidi class !

 BE AWARE of the limited firmware space!
   There is probably room for 4 MB!
 Have a look at partition settings!
+DONE!

+Have a look at void MIDIManager::Init()  and provide your own RtBLEMidi